patchlevel/event-sourcing/docs/pages/tools.md

 $watchServer->start();
 ```

+!!! warning

-> :warning: The host must match the one defined in the watch server client.
+    The host must match the one defined in the watch server client.

 Here is an example of how to use it with a symfony cli.